areed829/ngrx-todo/README.md

 This project is meant to show the different steps in adding ngrx into a project and convert from a pull based architecture to a push based

 Eash branch represents the next step.
-The next branch to go to is selectors
+The next branch to go to is effects

 ## Development server